 This table summarizes the most common scenarios:

-| Situation | What happens when deleted | Recommendation |
+| Situation | What happens when you delete | Recommendation |

 |---|---|---|

-| Plan with data to use | You usually lose the remaining GB | Deactivate, don't delete |
+| Plan with data to use | You usually lose the remaining GBs | Deactivate, don't delete |

-| Plan exhausted or expired | You lose nothing, it was already consumed | Delete without problem |
+| Plan used up or expired | You lose nothing, it was already consumed | Delete without problem |

-| eSIM you won't reuse | Frees up the slot | Delete after confirming 0 balance |
+| eSIM you won't reuse | The slot is freed up | Delete after confirming 0 balance |

 I accidentally deleted it: can it be recovered?

 If you have deleted the eSIM by mistake, the first thing is not to panic: sometimes it can be reinstalled, but not always.
-It depends on whether the provider allows recreating the profile and if the plan was still valid.
-With many single-use eSIMs, the QR code is no longer valid once deleted.
+It depends on whether the provider allows regenerating the profile and if the plan was still valid.
+With many single-use eSIMs, the QR is no longer valid once deleted.

 What you can try, in order: